rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

    - **Brute-Force Resistance:** A strong, complex password makes brute-force attacks almost impossible within a reasonable timeframe.
 On the other hand, weak passwords are vulnerable and could potentially be cracked in a short period.

-In summary, while Ansible Vault provides robust encryption using AES-256, the security of the encrypted data ultimately depends on the strength of the Vault password.
-By following best practices for password management, you can significantly reduce the risk of your encrypted data being cracked.

 Weak permissions on Ansible playbooks and related files can create significant security vulnerabilities.
 If these files are not properly secured, an attacker with access to the system could exploit them in several ways.
 Here are some potential exploits and the associated risks: